hpharmsen/gpt_chat/README.md

 # GPT chat

-Basic REPL to chat with the GPT models and a specific implemention that uses these models to help you learn Spanish.
+Basic REPL to chat with the GPT models and a specific implemention that uses these models to help you learn a new language.

 ## Installation